 Feedback and complaints

-At Bank of Melbourne we welcome your suggestions, compliments and complaints as an opportunity to improve our service, provide feedback to our staff and put things right when we have let you down.
+At Bank of Melbourne we welcome your feedback and complaints as an opportunity to improve our service, provide feedback to our staff and put things right when we have let you down.

 If you’re ever unhappy about something we’ve done – or perhaps not done – please give us the opportunity to put things right.

-Our aim is to resolve your complaint within 5 working days, however, where possible we will resolve your complaint on the spot.
+Our aim is to resolve your complaint within 5 working days, however, where possible we will resolve your complaint in the moment.
 If we need some additional time to get back to you, we will let you know.
 Should we be unable to resolve your concern at your first point of contact, we will then refer the complaint to our dedicated Customer Solutions team.

 Our Customer Managers are here to find a solution for you and will ensure that you're regularly updated about the progress we are making to resolve your complaint.

-Your complaint will be reviewed in line with our fairgo principles.
-Find out more
+Your complaint will be reviewed in line with our FAIRGO principles.

 If you are a Business Bank, Institutional Bank, Premium Banking or Private Banking customer please contact your Relationship Manager or Private Banker in the first instance.
 Alternatively, you can contact us using the following contact details.